jhpce-jhu/jhpce_mkdocs/docs/slurm/slurm-commands-ref.md

 * **slurmpic**: ***An essential program for getting cluster status info.*** Use -h option to see key usage details.
 By default, with no arguments, it provides info for the `shared` partition.
 * **slurmuser**: Provides a per-user list of CPU/RAM in use for running jobs and requested for pending jobs (if any).
 By default this is for all jobs in all partitions.
-* **qoverview**: Quick view into number of running, pending jobs.
-Also jobs in "abnormal" job states (such as failed)
+* **qoverview**: Quick view into number of running, pending jobs on the whole cluster.
+Also counts the pending jobs in some primary reasons.
 * **showjob**: Displays job information when given a jobid.
 Only works for pending or running jobs.
 Currently simply a shortcut for `scontrol show job jobid --details` but hopefully in the future will produce more readable output.
 * **showqos**: Displays list of our [QOS definitions](../slurm/qos.md) in a readable format.
 * **showreason**: Show the Reason line from `showjob` for nodes that are in DRAIN or DOWN etc.